-Third Party Payments: If your tuition is going to be paid by a Third Party, i.e. Boeing, CA Dept of Rehabilitation, Voc Rehab or Tuition Assistance, once you have registered in classes, please submit your paperwork to the Enrollment Center immediately to avoid being dropped for non-payment.
+Third Party Payments: If your tuition is going to be paid by a Third Party, i.e. Boeing, CA Department of Rehabilitation, Vocation Rehab or Tuition Assistance, once you have registered in classes, please submit your paperwork to the Admissions & Records immediately to avoid being dropped for non-payment.

 Veterans: If you are receiving Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits, please contact Veterans Services immediately after registering and prior to payment.
-Your fees can be "deferred" so there is no out-of-pocket expense.
+You may be eligible to have some or all of your fees deferred.